 The installation process can take a while, but it is very simple and straight forward.
 All you need to do is carefully read the on-screen instructions and follow our guide as shown with screenshots.

-The current version of Android Studio is v3.5.3 as of writing this tutorial.
+The current version of Android Studio is “Electric Eel” so some screenshots may seem outdated.
 The screenshots might be a bit old, but the overall steps remain the same.
 These instructions can be followed for installing Android Studio on Windows 7, Windows 8 and Windows 10 desktop platforms.